adamfowleruk/mljs/planning.md

    - DONE BUG: Contribute query does not include one selected from drop down
    - DONE BUG: When clearing query, not contributed query is used at all (just two nulls)
    - DONE Widgets: OpenLayers - Configure OpenLayers/test page to use structured Contrib mode for queries
-   - BUG: OpenLayers polygon/circle selection no longer removing markers when executing more restrictive search
   - NA using Highlight instead due to popups being poor in OpenLayers: Show number with pin
   - NA using Highlight instead due to popups being poor in OpenLayers: Details popup for pins
   - DONE 'highlight' support for search result aka click on pin (not mouse over)